Description

 Risk and Exploitability

 The CVSS score is 8.3, indicating a high severity.
-EPSS data is not available and the vulnerability is not listed in the CISA KEV catalog.
-The likely attack vector is a remote attacker triggering a cross-origin redirect that the Service Worker does not sanitize; the attacker can then read the forwarded sensitive headers.
+The EPSS score is 0.00226 (<1%), showing a very low probability that the vulnerability will be exploited in the wild.
+The vulnerability is not listed in the CISA KEV catalog.
+The likely attack vector is a remote attacker triggering a cross‑origin redirect that the Service Worker does not sanitize; the attacker can then read the forwarded sensitive headers.
 No additional mitigation beyond upgrading is provided by the vendor.

 Remediation